ProfEduStream/CryptoSwap/README.md

 #4: I'm not responsible of your mining set-ups.
 Please DYOR.<br>

 <h3>TUTORIALS:</h3>
-If you need help, there're videos about the set up: [youtube.com/](https://www.youtube.com/channel/UCjJHjkDo-7Ia1xAhIEp3h3Q)
+If you need help, there're videos about the set up (in french atm): [youtube.com/](https://www.youtube.com/playlist?list=PLVkpvudLgb2nfsEBn600AzkpIT7OJxm_S)

 <h3>HOW TO MAKE IT WORK?</h3>